OpenLMIS/openlmis-template-service/TESTING.md

 **Single feature should cover only one (related) UI screen.**

+Both contract and end-to-end tests should follow the same convention:
+* scenarios should be like _<user_name> should be able to <action_description>_
+* features should be like e.g. _Adding reasons_ in reason adding test.

 ## Testing services dependent on external APIs
 OpenLMIS is using WireMock for mocking web services.
 An example integration test can be found here: https://github.com/OpenLMIS/openlmis-example/blob/master/src/test/java/org/openlmis/example/WeatherServiceTest.java